- Military Basics

 Military families with a family member with special needs or a family member with a military-connected disability may receive temporary or permanent supplemental income through SSDI.

 To learn more about SSDI or to apply, visit Benefits for People with Disabilities.
 Contact your installation Military Family Support Center or a Military OneSource special needs consultant if you have questions or concerns about:

 - Supplemental Security Income

 - Uniform Federal Accessibility Standards

 - Managing Family Life with Adult-onset Chronic Disease

 Review the Long-Term and Financial Planning checklist in the EFMP & Me tool for help navigating the network of available services and support, including SSDI.
-For even more information about legal and long-term financial planning for your family member with special needs, listen to episodes 4 and 5 of the EFMP podcast series, Season 1.
+For even more information listen to the Legal and Long-Term Financial Planning Part 1 and Part 2 episodes of the Office of Special Needs EFMP podcast series.